Quick overview

 Pursuant to the provisions of Sections 137 and 138 of the Criminal Code, the amount of the damage is based on the price at which the item is usually sold at the time and place of the offence.
 If this price cannot be determined, the price needed to purchase the same or similar item or the cost of restoring the item to its original condition shall be taken into account.
 These rules ensure that the amount of the damage is assessed objectively and fairly.

 The question arises, what exactly is the normal price at the place?
 According to case law, retail prices are used for the purposes of assessing damages in criminal law.
 In other words, it is the price to the final consumer.
-Thus, if an employee steals a leather handbag in a factory with a manufacturing price of CZK 3 000 but sells it in a shop for CZK 15 000, it is a criminal offence and not an offence, as the retail price of CZK 15 000 is used.
+Thus, if an employee steals a leather handbag in a factory with a manufacturing price of CZK 3 000 but sells it in a shop for CZK 15 000, it is a criminal offence, not an offence, because it is based on the retail price of CZK 15 000.

 Damages are divided into several categories: